- A defective criminal pleading can often be corrected by timely amending or replacing the charging instrument.

 Prosecutor's Own Determination

-A prosecutor may file a statement of charges upon the prosecutor’s own determination at any time before arraignment in district court.
-See State v.
-Capps, __ N.C.
-App. __, 828 S.E.2d 733 (2019). (misdemeanor statement of charges filed on prosecutor's own motion after trial in district court and appeal to superior court was invalid and superior court had no jurisdiction).
-The statement of charges may charge the same offenses as the original pleading or additional or different misdemeanor offenses.
+Before arraignment in district court, a prosecutor may file a statement of charges upon the prosecutor’s own determination, and it may charge the same offenses as the original pleading or it may charge additional or different misdemeanor offenses.
 G.S.
-15A-922(d).
+15A-922(d); State v.
+Capps, 374 N.C.
+621 (2020).
 Because a statement of charges totally replaces the prior pleading, the prosecutor must include any other charges that were in the original pleading in the new statement of charges in order to retain those charges.
 See G.S.
 15A-922(a).

 Objection and Insufficiency

-If a defendant objects to the sufficiency of a criminal summons, warrant for arrest, or magistrate’s order as a pleading at the time of or after arraignment in district court, or upon trial de novo in superior court, and the judge rules that the pleading is insufficient, the prosecutor may file a statement of charges, but only if it does not change the nature of the offense.
+If a defendant objects to the sufficiency of a criminal summons, warrant for arrest, or magistrate’s order as a pleading at the time of or after arraignment in district court, or upon trial de novo in superior court, and the judge rules that the pleading is insufficient, the prosecutor may likewise file a statement of charges as long as it does not change the nature of the offense.
 G.S.
-15A-922(e).
-See State v.
-Caudill, 68 N.C.
-App.
-268 (1984); State v.
-Clements, 51 N.C.
-App.
-113 (1981); State v.
-Killian, 61 N.C.
-App.
-155 (1983) (prosecutor may not a file statement of charges on his or her own determination in superior court for a misdemeanor appealed for trial de novo when the defendant did not object to the arrest warrant).
-Note that a statement of charges may only be used to charge misdemeanors.
+15A-922(e); State v.
+Capps, 374 N.C.
+621 (2020) (holding that G.S.
+15A-922(e)'s reference to an objection by the defense and finding of insufficiency by the court "simply clarifies that a prosecutor may still file a statement of charges in that circumstance if doing so does not change the nature of the offense”).

 In either situation, the defendant is entitled to at least three working days (for preparing his or her defense) after (1) a statement of charges is filed, or (2) the time the defendant is notified about the statement of charges, whichever is later.
 However, the defendant is not entitled to additional time if the judge finds that the statement of charges does not materially change the pleadings, and additional time is unnecessary.
 G.S.
 15A-922(b)(2); State v.
 Chase, 117 N.C.
 App.
 686 (1995) (defendant in this case was not entitled to continuance after state filed statement of charges).